 You may wish to ask the estate agent to see the electrical and gas installation reports, along with the gas safety record, to ensure everything was installed by accredited and safe companies.
 You should also find out when the last checks were performed.
 Ask questions about the boiler, too, including how old it is and when it was inspected last – ask to see the installation certificate, as well.
 Also, unless it contractually states otherwise, there’s no reason to remain with the energy supplier that comes with the house – shop around, and consider alternatives to see if switching providers can save you money.

 When you pay for a new home, you need to ensure it’s a fully functional place to live.
 First check the plumbing, and ensure that all the taps and showers work, and that all the toilets flush.
 Check for signs of dampness, as this can indicate plumbing or roofing issues.

 If you’re moving to London, ensure your new home has a full bill of health, thanks to a professional home buyers drain survey.
 Here at Express Drainage Surveys, we use state-of-the-art cameras to conduct thorough drain surveys, pinpointing the precise nature and location of issues – this way, we can swiftly diagnose and solve any problems.
-To discover more, please visit our CCTV drainage surveys page or contact our professionals today.
+To discover about more London drainage facilities and drain surveys, please visit our CCTV drainage surveys page or contact our professionals today.